 Fire lighters and charcoal will do the trick, but if you have the time then go with some good quality wood which will give you the best tasting meat – even if it does take a little longer, you’ll taste the difference right away.
 Be careful though as temperatures around the fire, and the surfaces of the braai itself can get pretty darn hot.
 So consider a good pair of braai gloves to protect your hands and forearms.
 A good pair of braai gloves will last a lifetime, so are a worthwhile accessory if you’re serious about cooking.
 Meat and food preparation is also vitally important.

 A good combination of meat marinades, spices and sauces is an important part of ensuring your meat and ingredients are juicy and packed full of flavour.
-There’s cooking gadgets like the meat marinade syringe available to ensure this flavour is injected right into the meat.
-Gadgets like these will also cut down the time needed for marinating – so a perfect choice when you need to braai in a hurry and don’t have time to leave the meat in a marinade overnight.
+There’s cooking gadgets like cooking thermometers available to help you eliminate all the guesswork and cook food perfectly every time for every occasion.
 If you’re cooking up burgers on the braai, then step up your game with a quality burger press that’ll shape and compress your burger to perfection.

 The key to a good braai is having well prepared meat and ingredients, grilling at the right temperature, for the correct amount of time for the way you like your meat.
 All of which take a little practice to get right but is a ton of fun getting there.